Spring in Vermont: 14 Fun Events in April and May in 2026

 Come out to welcome this year’s new babies, including chicks, ducklings, turkeys, woolly lambs, soft bunnies, boisterous goat kids, and the cutest Jersey calves.

-Learn about how animals are cared for at the farm, take a wagon ride through the fields, and plant heirloom seeds before grabbing lunch from the Wicked Awesome BBQ Food Truck.
+Learn about how animals are cared for at the farm, take a wagon ride through the fields, and plant heirloom seeds before grabbing some Billings Farm cheeses and a bite from one of the on-site food vendors’ trucks.

 If you’re a sucker for farm critters, this is the best way to celebrate spring in Vermont!